Impurity with a resonance in the vicinity of the Fermi energy: Finite-temperature properties

 Here, $\mathrm{Li}_{3/2}^{-1}(x)$ is the inverse of the polylogarithm function.
 At low temperatures $(\tau\ll 1)$, one can can use an approximate expression $\mu\simeq 1-\pi^2\tau^2/12$.

 To study the effect of the temperature on the density, we consider the function

 which contains all information about the density oscillations.
 The dependence of $\Delta\rho(r,\tau)$ on the coordinate $r$ is illustrated in Fig.~\ref{fig_finite_temperature}.
-We assume $k_R=k_F$ and compare the density profiles with (solid curves) and without (dashed curves) a resonance.
-At temperatures significantly lower than $\Gamma/k_B$,~e.g., at~$\tau=\Gamma/(10\,\varepsilon_{F})$, the ground-state result is accurate, see Fig.~\ref{fig_finite_temperature} (a) and Fig.~\ref{fig_density}.
-In contrast, at the temperatures comparable to the width of the resonance,~e.g.~$\tau=\Gamma/(2\,\varepsilon_{F})$, the effect of the temperature is noticeable, see Fig.~\ref{fig_finite_temperature} (b), especially for a system with a resonance.
+We compare the density profiles without (dotted curves) and with (solid curves) a resonance.
+In the latter case, we assume that $k_R=k_F$.
+At temperatures significantly lower than $\Gamma/k_B$,~e.g., at~$\tau=\Gamma/(10\,\varepsilon_{F})$, the ground-state result is accurate~[see Figs.~\ref{fig_finite_temperature}~(a)~and~\ref{fig_density}].
+In contrast, at the temperatures comparable to the width of the resonance,~e.g., at~$\tau=\Gamma/(2\,\varepsilon_{F})$, the effect of the temperature is noticeable~[see Fig.~\ref{fig_finite_temperature} (b)], especially for a system with a resonance.
 In general, the difference between systems with and without a resonance becomes less prominent when increasing the temperature; it will disappear at temperatures $\tau\gg \Gamma/\varepsilon_F$.
 Indeed, the density oscillations are induced by the sharp edge of the Fermi sphere; they disappear at higher temperatures when the energy distribution of fermions becomes more gradual.
 We conclude that the resonance introduces a temperature scale into the problem, and only if $\tau\lesssim \Gamma/\varepsilon_{F}$ one can clearly see the effect of the resonance.
-Assuming a narrow resonance, $\Gamma/\varepsilon_{F}\simeq 0.1$, this condition implies that our findings are within reach of state-of-the-art cold-atom experiments.
+Assuming a narrow resonance, $\Gamma/\varepsilon_{F}\simeq 0.1$, this condition implies that our findings are within reach of the state-of-the-art cold-atom experiments.

-It is worth noting that one can also calculate the self-energy of the impurity $\varepsilon_{I}(\tau)$ at finite temperatures To this end, one should use the extended version of Fumi's theorem (cf.~\cite{Liu2020})
+It is worth noting that one can also calculate the self-energy of the impurity $\varepsilon_{I}(\tau)$ at finite temperatures.
+To this end, one should use the extended version of Fumi's theorem (cf.~\cite{Liu2020})

 For the temperatures of our interest $(\tau\lesssim 0.1)$, Eq.~\eqref{eq_Fumi_finite_temperature} does not produce values significantly different from Eq.~\eqref{eq_Fumi}.
 This is expected: the energy is not sensitive to weak thermal perturbations at the surface of the Fermi sphere.
 Therefore, we refrain from discussing the self-energy of the impurity at finite temperatures further.